RavingDead/LC_JaqEmployeeGuide/README.md

 ### Skinwalker
 Only masked enemies will play player voicelines for true immersion :)

+### Masked Enemy Overhaul
+Everything from this mod is disabled except for the part where it picks outfits from player in the game.
+This makes masked enemies more like mimics, but not impossible to spot.

 ### Weather Multipliers
 Slight adjustments to mult values: